 · In the spiritual unity of believers in our Lord Jesus Christ.

 · That Christ instructed the Church to go into the entire world and preach the gospel to every person, baptizing and teaching those who believe.

-Also, I affirm the five Sola’s from the Reformation:
+I also affirm the five solas of the reformation.

 SOLA SCRIPTURA (Scripture Alone)

 The inerrant Scripture to be the sole source of written divine revelation, which alone can bind the conscience.
 The Bible alone teaches all that is necessary for our salvation from sin and is the standard by which all Christian behavior must be measured.